alexandrecuer/smartgrid/Themis/install_Themis.md

+# themis installation

+## prepare the SD card

+burn the lastest version of rapsbian (buster) with Etcher

+if SD mounted on E:, create an ssh file on /boot

 ```
 echo.>E:\ssh
 ```
 Copy the default cmdline.txt to cmdline2.txt in the boot partition and then open to edit cmdline.txt, remove: init=/usr/lib/raspi-config/init_resize.sh

+## boot the RPI and adjust the file system

 ```
 wget https://raw.githubusercontent.com/openenergymonitor/EmonScripts/master/install/init_resize.sh